ner0-m/elsa-joss-paper/paper.md

 # Summary

 elsa is a versatile framework in the landscape of X-ray tomography, offering a powerful toolkit for developing iterative reconstruction algorithms.
-It is primarily designed for challenging applications in classical attenuation X-ray computed tomography (CT) and advanced modalities like Phase-Contrast X-ray CT (PCCT) [@pfeiffer2006] or Anisotropic Dark-field tomography (AXDT) [@wieczorek2016]. elsa stands out with an expansive set of building blocks and a unified abstraction, providing the means for high-quality reconstructions across a spectrum of imaging modalities and applications.
+It is primarily designed for challenging applications in classical attenuation X-ray computed tomography (CT) and advanced modalities like Phase-Contrast X-ray CT (PCCT) or Anisotropic Dark-field tomography (AXDT). elsa stands out with an expansive set of building blocks and a unified abstraction, providing the means for high-quality reconstructions across a spectrum of imaging modalities and applications.

 Designed as an operator- and optimisation-based framework, elsa takes a mathematical approach to model the reconstruction pipeline of imaging modalities.
 Through formulating optimization problems and a suite of iterative reconstruction algorithms, elsa addresses challenges in attenuation X-ray CT, PCCT, and AXDT.

 The core of elsa, developed in modern C++ with GPU acceleration, ensures efficiency, while its Python interface enhances accessibility for students and researchers.

 Distinctively, elsa positions itself as a unique solution by supporting modern iterative reconstruction techniques for novel X-ray CT imaging modalities.
-The framework addresses challenges associated with X-ray CT, such as arbitrary trajectories, automatic differentiation, differential signals for PCCT, and spherical function valued reconstructions for AXDT, offering a simple abstraction for implementing tailored reconstruction methods
+The framework addresses challenges associated with X-ray CT, such as arbitrary trajectories, automatic differentiation, differential signals for PCCT, and spherical function valued reconstructions for AXDT, offering a simple abstraction for implementing tailored reconstruction methods.

 # Statement of need

-The introduction of X-ray Computed Tomography (CT) in the 1970s revolutionized medical diagnostics, offering unprecedented insights into the human body’s internal structures.
+The introduction of X-ray Computed Tomography (CT) in the 1970s revolutionized medical diagnostics, offering unprecedented insights into the human body's internal structures.
 Unlike traditional radiography, CT requires reconstructions through computation, which introduced the need for software frameworks.
 Popular frameworks include ASTRA [@vanAarle2016], SCICO [@balke2022], the Core Imaging Library [@Jrgensen2021;@Papoutsellis2021], and ODL [@Adler2017].
 These standard reconstructions of attenuation X-ray CT can also be performed using elsa, see \autoref{fig:seashell_walnut}.

 ![Example reconstructions of two different attenuation X-ray CT datasets.
 Left: Axial center slice of the walnut dataset from @meaney2022.
 Right: Lateral center slice of the seashell dataset from @kamutta2022.
 The reconstructions can be reproduced using the script available in the elsa repository at `examples/dataset/fips_apgd_nonneg.py`. \label{fig:seashell_walnut}. ](imgs/seashell_walnut.png)